prometheus/test-infra/tools/block-sync/README.md

   secret_key: your-secret-key
   insecure: false  # Set to true if using HTTP instead of HTTPS
 ```
-For more follow this link [Storage.md](https://thanos.io/tip/thanos/storage.md/)
+You can customize the config file ,  follow this link [Storage.md](https://thanos.io/tip/thanos/storage.md/)